Black Men & HIV: What Every Black Woman Needs To Know

 In reality, the best time to start this dialogue about sexually transmitted diseases and infections is in the beginning of the relationship before any sexual activity ever occurs.
 Women often make the mistake of having one of the most important conversations in a relationship well after there is an emotional attachment and when it is easier to therefore compromise on their beliefs.

 A lot of women get infected while in a serious relationship.
-What are the best things a woman can go in a serious relationship/marriage to stay safe and healthy?
+What are the best things a woman can do in a serious relationship/marriage to stay safe and healthy?

 Whether married, in a serious relationship, or in a casual relationship, women having sex are at risk of contracting HIV.
 Some of the most important steps to take in protecting yourself from HIV is to first of all know YOUR status.
 Make sure you are getting tested at least once a year or more depending on the number of sexual encounters.
 Next, make sure you know THEIR status.
 Have an open dialogue with your sexual partners before you engage in sexual activity and don’t be afraid to ask for proof.
 Lastly, be sure to take protection in your own hands.
 Sometimes women leave the responsibility of carrying condoms up to the man, but you can always be proactive about your sexual health and carry condoms yourself.

-Why are black women afraid to be more vocal about HIV testing in relationships?
+Some Black women afraid to be more vocal about HIV testing in relationships.
+Why?

 This is an issue that likely has many layers.
 It may be rooted in fear.
-Fear of losing their partner, fear of being perceived as promiscuous, or fear of being viewed as being accusatory of their mates.
+Fear of losing their partner, fear of being perceived as promiscuous, fear of being too head strong or fear of being viewed as being accusatory of their mates.
 Unfortunately, discussing HIV testing can be an uncomfortable conversation, but still a very necessary one.